jrc03c/js-math-tools/readme.md

 // [1, 2, 3]
 ```

-But this can't possibly work when using `apply` because child arrays will never be passed into the given function.
+But this won't work when using `apply` because child arrays will never be passed into the given function.
 If we try to run the same thing again using the `apply` function, we'll get results that are perhaps unexpected:

 ```js
 const x = [[100], [200, 300], [400, 500, 600]]